-Identify individual objectives related to your desire to engage across difference
+Identify objectives related to your desire to engage across difference

-Develop a personal action plan, including concrete steps to achieve stated goals
+Develop a personal action plan, including concrete steps to achieve your stated goals

-Share your expertise with colleagues in your organization, broader networks and the region
+Share your experiences with colleagues in this program, your organization, community and the region

-Receive instruction and support from industry experts located both locally and nationally
+Receive support and learn from industry experts located both locally and nationally

 Who Should Apply

-We’re looking for participants that represent many dimensions of diversity such as, thinking style, gender, expertise, sexual orientation, and race.
-You may or may not be at the top of the organization but are ready to learn and apply the ideas and skills from the program to help your organization and/or community strengthen its ability to be diverse and inclusive.
+We’re looking for participants that represent many dimensions of diversity such as thinking style, gender, expertise, sexual orientation, and race.
+You may or may not be a well known leader but are ready to learn and apply the ideas and skills from the program to help your organization and/or community strengthen its ability to be diverse and inclusive.
 Ideal applicants are hungry to learn and see the opportunities to make change.

 The Change Network program runs for a year and consists of two learning cycles.
 Each cycle begins with a three-day in-person convening.
 Each convening brings content experts and leading faculty from U.S. universities.

-Between convenings you will have monthly remote meetings, online education opportunities, and project design coaching with designated confidants.
+Between convenings you will have monthly remote meetings, online exchange activities, and project design coaching with designated confidants.

 April 1 – May 31, 2018: Applications accepted

-October 2018 – May 2019: Remote monthly intersession meetings and online educational opportunities
+October 2018 – May 2019: Remote monthly intersession meetings and online exchange activities

 June 2019: Second in-person convening